portworx/px-docs/scheduler/mesosphere-dcos/cassandra.md

 * TOC
 {:toc}

-This guide will help you to install the [Cassandra](https://portworx.com/use-case/cassandra-docker-container/) service on your DCOS cluster backed by PX volumes for persistent storage.
+DC/OS provides a Cassandra service that makes it easy to deploy and manage Cassandra on Mesosphere DC/OS.
+This guide will help you to install and run the [containerized Cassandra](https://portworx.com/use-case/cassandra-docker-container/) service backed by Portworx volumes for [persistent DCOS storage](https://portworx.com/use-case/persistent-storage-dcos/).
+With [Portworx backing your Cassandra cluster](https://docs.portworx.com/applications/cassandra.html), you can

+* Recovery faster during a failure
+* Achieve higher density by running multiple Cassandra rings on the same DC/OS hosts and
+* Simply deployments

 Since the stateful services in DCOS universe do not have support for external volumes, you will need to add additional repositories to your DCOS cluster to install the services mentioned here.